erickcapilla/erickcapilla/README.md

 ## Skills
 - Web Development: Proficient in HTML, CSS, JavaScript, TypeScript, and ReactJs for building dynamic and user-friendly interfaces. 💻
-- Programming Languages: Knowledgeable in JavaScript, TypeScript, Java, C, and Rust, with a strong emphasis on frontend development. 📄
+- Programming Languages: Knowledgeable in JavaScript, TypeScript, with a strong emphasis on frontend development. 📄
 - Problem Solving: Strong analytical skills with the ability to troubleshoot and resolve issues efficiently.
 - Team Collaboration: Effective team player with excellent communication skills, capable of proposing and integrating ideas within a team.